 - Oil: Mix a thick paste of household scouring powder and water.
 Apply the paste to the stain and allow it to stand overnight.
-Clean it later and dry as well
+Clean it later and dry it as well.

 - Paint: Remove fresh oil-based paint with a cloth dipped in turpentine or paint thinner.
 For fresh water-based paint, use a cloth dampened with warm water and a mild household detergent like dishwashing liquid.
 Scrub the area with a soft-bristled brush.